Casey Crowder, Kenneth Osburn Case On See No Evil On Investigation Discovery Tonight

 — Matt Mershon (@MattMershonKATV) June 20, 2014

-Despite the confession, many believe that Kenneth Osburn was coerced to confessed after enduring an excrutiating interrogation without an attorney present, Seark Today reported.
+Despite the confession, many believe that Kenneth Osburn was coerced to confessed after enduring an excruciating interrogation without an attorney present, Seark Today reported.

 “Again, Agents Newton and Boshears attempted to obtain a confession from Osburn and according to Agent Newton, used various tactics and investigative techniques in an attempt to change his demeanor.
 While the transcript and recording of the interview reveal at one point Osburn asked the agents to call his lawyer, the interview continued.
 Nonetheless, upon a subsequent request by Osburn for counsel, the interview was terminated.”